 Why choose this course

-There is a global shortage of qualified civil engineers who specialise in water and environmental engineering.
+There’s a global shortage of qualified professionals who specialise in water and environmental engineering.
 Our MSc in Water and Environmental Engineering will transform you into an expert on water and environmental sustainability, ready to tackle the industry’s complex challenges.

-Our fully accredited MSc course from our Centre for Environmental Health and Engineering (CEHE) is increasingly popular and relevant to the needs of future engineers, scientists and professionals in environmental health, water, pollution control, waste management and other sectors.
+Our fully accredited MSc from our Centre for Environmental Health and Engineering (CEHE) is increasingly popular and relevant to the needs of future engineers, scientists and professionals in environmental health, water quality, sanitation, water resource management, pollution control and other sectors.

 What you will study

-Our MSc Water and Environmental Engineering course attracts UK and international graduates who wish to take advantage of the global interest in water, wastewater, sanitation and waste to develop their careers.
+Our Water and Environmental Engineering MSc attracts UK and international graduates who wish to take advantage of the global interest in water quality, sanitation and integrated water resources management to develop their careers.

 This course will provide you with a solid understanding of the core areas of water and environmental engineering.
-You’ll gain the skills you need to explore, critically assess and produce systematic and coherent solutions.
+You’ll gain the skills you need to explore, critically assess and produce systematic and coherent solutions for sustainable water and environmental management.
 You’ll do this while integrating core engineering science with practical applications both independently and within a team, and develop an understanding of how this knowledge can be articulated around sustainable development practices.

 Surrey is one of the only universities in the UK to offer MSc courses in civil and environmental engineering through distance learning.
 This flexible option allows you to study for our distinctive, accredited MSc courses from anywhere in the world, without the need to relocate or give up your existing job.

-As a distance learner, you will study eight modules and complete a dissertation in your chosen subject (like full-time and part-time students) but can take up to five years to complete your masters.
-You’ll be able to access all module materials through our virtual learning environment SurreyLearn and arrange to take end-of-module exams at a local university.
+As a distance learner, you’ll study eight modules and complete a dissertation in your chosen subject (like full-time and part-time students) but can take up to five years to complete your masters.
+You’ll be able to access all module materials through our virtual learning environment, SurreyLearn, and arrange to take end-of-module exams at a local university.

 Learn more about distance learning programmes (PDF).